Generic selectors

 SPIRITUAL HEALING

 Someone recently mentioned that a relative was suffering from a severe health problem, one that had been ongoing for a number of years.
 The family had enlisted the best medical help to no avail.
 With feelings of frustration and maybe even a little anger, he talked about the family’s many prayers to God for healing but there was no improvement.
 Why did not God heal this long time, faithful believer?
-He recalled hearing, and even experiencing miraculous healings, in times past but there seemed to be far fewer physical healings today.
+He recalled hearing of and even experiencing miraculous healings in times past but there seemed to be far fewer physical healings today.

 That question can lead to others.
 For example, what are the promises of God’s healings?
 Are there conditions for His healing?
 If we are not healed, are we doing something wrong or have we sinned?
 We can be overwhelmed with all the questions and doubts, not only when we see others who are sick, but especially when we ourselves are afflicted.
 So, let us take a fresh look at Scripture and understand healing from God’s perspective.
+First, look at the promises of blessings God gave to the ancient Israelites in Deuteronomy:

 The modern nations that are the descendants of Israel have completely forsaken their covenant with God and are now afflicted with diseases that were never heard of just a generation ago.
 These have affected everyone; unconverted and converted alike.
 But why would God’s people be included?
-Remember what Jesus Christ said: “I do not pray that You would take them out of the world, but that You would keep them from the evil one.”
+Remember what Jesus Christ said: “I do not pray that You should take them out of the world, but that You should keep them from the evil one.”
 (John 17:15).
 When God curses a nation, it can affect everyone living in it, so true Christians can be subjected to the same diseases.

-Now consider one of the most common scriptures regarding healing: “Is anyone sick among you?
-Let him call for the elders of the church, and let them pray over him after anointing him with oil in the name of the Lord.
-And the prayer of faith shall save the sick one, and the Lord will raise him up; and if he has committed sins, they shall be forgiven him.”
-(James 5:14-15).
 Many turn to this scripture when the topic of healing arises.
-This is a promise of physical healing because the word Greek word for sick means feeble, such as in the case of disease or illness.
+This is a promise of physical healing because the word Greek word for sick means feeble, as in the case of disease or illness.
 It directs us to ask an elder to anoint us with oil, representing God’s Holy Spirit, who then pray on our behalf for healing in the name of the Lord.

-Now notice the next verse: “Confess your faults to one another, and pray for one another, that you may be healed.
-The supplication of a righteous man prevails much, being effective.”
-(James 5:16).
+Now notice the next verse:

 Again, Paul mentions praying for healing but this time it is not because of physical suffering; instead, he refers to spiritual problems.
-The word fault means trespass or transgression so this is not referring to a physical illness or disease.
+The word trespass (KJV = fault) means or transgression so this is not referring to a physical illness or disease.

 Notice that there is also a difference in how we are to deal with these two situations.
 A physically sick person is to ask an elder to pray for them whereas we are to pray directly to God in the case of a transgression.
 The former involves faith through an anointing by an elder in the name of the Lord while the latter is faith through personal prayer to God for forgiveness and healing.

 So, just how are we healed spiritually?
 Is it not sufficient that we are forgiven of sin by the shed blood of Jesus Christ?
 What does it mean to be healed by the beatings and scourging of Jesus Christ’s body?
 Think of it this way.
 When a bacteria or virus invades the body, the person becomes physically sick or ill.
 It is not until the bacteria or virus is eliminated that the body is truly healed.
 As long as the bacteria or virus remains, a person will continue to get sick over and over again.
 To be completely healed requires eliminating the source of the sickness or illness.
 Likewise, sin is a result of a spiritual “sickness” or “illness” in our hearts and minds.
-Notice how James describes the process that leads to sin: “But each one is tempted when he is drawn away and is enticed by his own lust [in the mind and heart].
-And after lust has conceived, it gives birth to sin; and sin, when it is completely finished, brings forth death.”
-(James 1:14-15).
+Notice how James describes the process that leads to sin:

 The evil or lustful thoughts that spawned the sin must be removed, or healed, so the sin does not reoccur.
 In other words, our hearts and minds must eliminate the source from which the sin originated.
 Even though God forgives our sin, we are not completely whole spiritually until the original evil or lustful thoughts are cleansed, as is the case with any physical disease.
 Only when evil or lustful thoughts are purged is the source of the sin eliminated from our hearts and minds so that we will not sin again.
 When God heals us of sin, our hearts and minds are made clean and pure!
 This is why both the blood and body are so important.
-Sin is forgiven by the blood of Jesus Christ but God heals us of sin by the broken body of Jesus Christ.
+Sin is forgiven through the blood of Jesus Christ but we are healed of sin by His broken body.

-Now let us return to the question of physical healing today.
-To answer this question we need to understand why Jesus Christ suffered.
-Notice: “But we see Jesus, Who was made a little lower than the angels, crowned with glory and honor on account of suffering the death, in order that by the grace of God He Himself [Jesus Christ] might taste death for everyone; Because it was fitting for Him, for Whom all things were created, and by Whom all things exist, in bringing many sons unto glory, to make the Author of their salvation perfect through sufferings.”
-(Hebrews 2:9-10).
+HEBREWS 2:9-10 But we see Jesus, who was made a little lower than the angels, for the suffering of death crowned with glory and honor, that He, by the grace of God, might taste death for everyone.
+10 For it was fitting for Him, for whom are all things and by whom are all things, in bringing many sons to glory, to make the Captain/Prince/Author of their salvation perfect through sufferings.

 To “taste death” is not just the act of being killed.
-It is not just going to “sleep” in the grave.
-In order to be the perfect Author of salvation, he had to experience the pain and suffering that leads to physical death.
-How could He be the perfect Author of salvation if He never experienced any of the terrible sufferings that many believers endured for His name sake?
+It is not just going to ‘sleep’ in the grave.
+In order to be the perfect Captain/Prince/Author of salvation, he had to experience the pain and suffering that leads to physical death.
+How could He be the perfect sacrifice if He never experienced any of the terrible sufferings that many believers endured for His name sake?
 Jesus Christ had to be subjected to torments because He asks His followers to do the same.
-He had to suffer such things firsthand; otherwise, He could not be the perfect Author of salvation.
+He had to suffer such things firsthand; otherwise, He could not be the perfect sacrifice for salvation.
+But Jesus Christ suffered before the sins of the world were put upon Him.
+Have you ever wondered why?
+Notice:

 HEBREWS 5:7-9 Who, in the days of His flesh, offered up both prayers and supplications with strong crying and tears to Him Who was able to save Him from death, and was heard because He feared God.
 8 Although He was a Son, yet He learned obedience from the things that He suffered; 9 And having been perfected, He became the Author of eternal salvation to all those who obey Him,

 Jesus had to suffer without sin and without cause.
-In other words, He had to suffer innocently so that He could be the Author of salvation for everyone that also suffers innocently in obedience to God.
+In other words, He had to suffer innocently so that He could be the Captain/Prince/Author of salvation for everyone that also suffers innocently in obedience to God.
 It was only just prior to His death that the sins of the world were put upon Him so that His shed blood covers (atones for) our sins.
-Jesus Christ left us an example of suffering in obedience to God’s will.
+Jesus Christ left us an example of suffering innocently in obedience to God’s will.
 As it says:

 1 PETER 2:19-21 Because this is acceptable: if, for the sake of conscience toward God, anyone endures sorrows, suffering unjustly.
 20 For what commendation is there if, disobeying and being beaten, you endure it?
 But if while doing good you endure suffering, this is acceptable with God; 21 For to this you were called because Christ also suffered for us, leaving us an example, that you should follow in His footsteps

 Eternal salvation, while a gift of God, is not given unless the character of those that seek and desire it is proven through trials and tests.
-Jesus Christ was the example to us that we must suffer for the Kingdom.
+Jesus Christ was the EXAMPLE to us that we must suffer for the Kingdom.
 Why?
 Because we must prove we will obey God in all things just like Jesus did.
 If Christ had not suffered innocently, how could He command us to do the same?
 Jesus Christ had to suffer because God requires the same of His potential children.
 Through unjust and undeserved suffering, we prove our faith and our commitment to God in the same manner as Jesus Christ.

 God’s covenant with ancient Israel was a promise of physical blessings—land, children, and good health.
 Healing for them was physical.
 Still, physical death was their end.
 The new covenant is spiritual, so the promise is eternal life; the end of death!
-Those under the old covenant sought physical healing but those under the new covenant seek eternal, spiritual healing because we know that physical death is like sleep from which God can easily awaken us.
+Those under the Old Covenant sought physical healing but those under the New Covenant seek eternal, spiritual healing because we know that physical death is like sleep from which God can easily awaken us.

 Does this mean God no longer heals those that are physically sick?
 No; however, miraculous healings have always been, and still are, on a case-by-case basis.
 David and Hezekiah were likely healed because God still had work for them to accomplish.
 There were many evil Kings of ancient Israel that lived and reigned much longer than the few righteous ones but God is not focused on our number of years upon this earth.
 Our infirmities and death in this physical life are not God’s greatest concern; our personal, eternal salvation is foremost in His mind.